WardBrian/mlb-led-scoreboard/README.md

 ```

 ### Additional Features
-* Runs/Hits/Errors - Hits are always shown on the games screen, but you can enable or adjust spacing of a "runs, hits, errors" display.
+* Runs/Hits/Errors - Runs are always shown on the games screen, but you can enable or adjust spacing of a "runs, hits, errors" display.
 Take a look at the [coordinates readme file](/coordinates/README.md) for details.

 ### Flags